January 19, 2024

 Afterwards, leave your shoes to dry and thread through your laces.

-When it comes to polishing and protecting black shoes or other leather materials from the elements, there are several types of oils and creams available which can help.
+When it comes to waterproofing shoes or other leather materials from the elements, there are several types of oils and creams available which can help.

 You can apply a waterproof spray once you've finished polishing your shoes to protect your leathers from rain and damp.
 Alternatively, a little beeswax or Vaseline carefully rubbed into the shoe will add an extra layer of protection.

-Read more in our full guide to caring for black leather shoes.
+Read more in our full guide to caring for caring for black leather shoes.

 Here's what you'll need in your shoe-shining kit: